 It was a typical day for Nancy.
 She was stuck in traffic on her drive home following a long day of teaching high school.
 Her schedule was still full.
 She had three children to feed and help with their homework.
 Then she needed to put in a few hours at her second job, proofreading for a publishing company.
 She also needed to spend some time paying the family bills and updating the shopping list.
 Nancy secretly hopes that the kids wouldn’t require more of her attention than planned.
 Nancy’s chemo meds were taking their toll on her energy level.
 She needs her rest.
 With a little bit of luck, she will reach her bed a little after midnight.

 In the meantime, her husband, Jerry, sits in his favorite recliner, which is heavily stained from spilled drinks and snack crumbs.
 He stares mindlessly at the 52” screen watching sitcom reruns for the hundredth time.
 Jerry put in a full day at his job too.
 As a delivery driver, Jerry is miserable at work.
 He doesn’t get along with his co-workers and he resents his superiors.
-His only objective is to go into work and go home with the least amount of contact with others and providing just enough effort to stay employed.
+His only objective is to go to work and go home with the least amount of contact with others and providing just enough effort to stay employed.
 Nothing more.

 A few years back, Jerry was dismissed from a management position due to downsizing.
 In that job, he felt fulfilled and well-compensated.
 Jerry enjoyed being connected with the people he managed and loved making a difference at work.
 Despite his exhaustive search, Jerry had failed to replace that position with something he felt he deserved.
 Over time, Jerry became stuck and miserable.
 He told Nancy that the cards were stacked against him, listing a whole host of excuses disguised as reasons.
 He had lost all hope and was unwilling to try to help himself, even for the sake of his family.
 Jerry is actively disengaged.

-Actively disengaged employees are characterized as those that go beyond being unhappy at work, to being fully involved at displaying their discontent.
+Actively disengaged employees are characterized as those that go beyond being unhappy at work, to being fully involved in displaying their discontent.
 It shows in their posture and their demeanor.
 They often become the energy vampires of their department as they spew their negativity, thereby undermining the entire organization even if, “just a little at a time.”
 They are often jealous and resentful, and they secretly hope the company fails.
 If they can identify a fellow employee who is also actively disengaged, the two of them will likely form a strong bond.
 They can be spotted at the watercooler or in the smoking area ranting negatively with more vengeance than two angry, porch-sitting, gossiping old ladies.
 Their pessimism goes beyond having a destructive effect on their work environment.
 They unknowingly take their behavior everywhere they go affecting every area of their life and keeping them stuck.

 Most often, for a person like Jerry to reengage in life, he will require a sort of jump-start – some type of life-altering event that will jolt him into a new reality.
 Although Jerry is aware that his wife, the one with two jobs and the responsibility of holding down the homestead, is on her third go-round of cancer, this isn’t enough to jolt him into reality.
 Jerry would most likely benefit from professional help.